The Chinese Experience: Initial Impressions in 1985

 Momentarily, we were to lose that barrier.
 Rarely do westerners ever feel that loss of personal space.
 Over the next two months, we would, individually, have moments of panic whenever encountering crowds unaccustomed to seeing us.

 When arriving on the outskirts of Hangzhou, I felt just the opposite.
-There were boring looking concrete buildings being put up all around the city.
+All around the city, there were boring looking concrete buildings being put up.
 Bamboo scaffolding was everywhere.
 The look was anything but the Chinese aesthetic that I was expecting.
 Not realizing that the time zone warp we were experiencing added to that sense of disappointment.
-I did not want this to be my Chinese Experience for the next two months!
+Above all, I did not want this to be my Chinese Experience for the next two months!